Frontenac Secondary School

 Grade 8 Information Nights

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">The Limestone District School Board is hosting Grade 8 Parent Information Nights at our secondary schools across the region for families and students to attend.
-Parent information nights include a special presentation about the secondary school, its programs, and the registration process.</span></p><h2 class="editor-heading-h2" dir="ltr"><span style="white-space: pre-wrap;">Open house dates:</span></h2><ul class="editor-list-ul"><li value="1" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Bayridge Secondary School</strong></b><span style="white-space: pre-wrap;"> - January 13, 2026 at 6:00 p.m.</span></li><li value="2" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Ernestown Secondary School</strong></b><span style="white-space: pre-wrap;"> – February 5, 2026 at 6:30 p.m.</span></li><li value="3" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Frontenac Secondary School</strong></b><span style="white-space: pre-wrap;"> – January 15, 2026 at 6:30 p.m.</span></li><li value="4" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Granite Ridge Education Centre</strong></b><span style="white-space: pre-wrap;"> – February 25, 2026 at 6:30 p.m.</span></li><li value="5" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Kingston Secondary School</strong></b><span style="white-space: pre-wrap;"> – December 9, 2025 at 6:00 p.m.</span></li><li value="6" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">La Salle Secondary School</strong></b><span style="white-space: pre-wrap;"> – February 11, 2026 at 5:00 p.m.</span></li><li value="7" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">LCVI</strong></b><span style="white-space: pre-wrap;"> – January 13, 2026 at 6:00 p.m.</span></li><li value="8" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Napanee District Secondary School</strong></b><span style="white-space: pre-wrap;"> – February 18, 2026 at 6:30 p.m.</span></li><li value="9" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">North Addington Education Centre</strong></b><span style="white-space: pre-wrap;"> – February 19, 2026 at 5:00 p.m.</span></li><li value="10" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Sydenham High School</strong></b><span style="white-space: pre-wrap;"> – January 14, 2026 at 6:30 p.m.</span></li></ul><p class="editor-paragraph"><span style="white-space: pre-wrap;"> </span></p><h2 class="editor-heading-h2" dir="ltr"><span style="white-space: pre-wrap;">Locating your student’s home secondary school</span></h2><p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Families can locate their student’s home secondary school by using </span><a href="https://triboard.mybusplanner.ca/Eligibility" class="editor-link"><span style="white-space: pre-wrap;">Tri-Board Transportation’s Bus Planner “Which School Do I Attend?” tool online</span></a><span style="white-space: pre-wrap;">. </span></p><p class="editor-paragraph"><br></p><p class="editor-paragraph"><img src="/images/9b35ec19-a92c-4029-b4d7-bcfc1828dd57" alt="Grade 8 Information Nights 2026" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph"><br></p>
+Parent information nights include a special presentation about the secondary school, its programs, and the registration process.
+It is a great opportunity to learn about the wide variety of programs available for secondary students in Limestone—including expanded opportunities, French immersion, the International Baccalaureate program, and more.</span></p><h2 class="editor-heading-h2" dir="ltr"><span style="white-space: pre-wrap;">Open house dates:</span></h2><ul class="editor-list-ul"><li value="1" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Bayridge Secondary School</strong></b><span style="white-space: pre-wrap;"> - January 13, 2026 at 6:00 p.m.</span></li><li value="2" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Ernestown Secondary School</strong></b><span style="white-space: pre-wrap;"> – February 5, 2026 at 6:30 p.m.</span></li><li value="3" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Frontenac Secondary School</strong></b><span style="white-space: pre-wrap;"> – January 15, 2026 at 6:30 p.m.</span></li><li value="4" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Granite Ridge Education Centre</strong></b><span style="white-space: pre-wrap;"> – February 25, 2026 at 6:30 p.m.</span></li><li value="5" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Kingston Secondary School</strong></b><span style="white-space: pre-wrap;"> – December 9, 2025 at 6:00 p.m.</span></li><li value="6" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">La Salle Secondary School</strong></b><span style="white-space: pre-wrap;"> – February 11, 2026 at 5:00 p.m.</span></li><li value="7" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">LCVI</strong></b><span style="white-space: pre-wrap;"> – January 13, 2026 at 6:00 p.m.</span></li><li value="8" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Napanee District Secondary School</strong></b><span style="white-space: pre-wrap;"> – February 18, 2026 at 6:30 p.m.</span></li><li value="9" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">North Addington Education Centre</strong></b><span style="white-space: pre-wrap;"> – February 19, 2026 at 5:00 p.m.</span></li><li value="10" class="editor-listitem"><b><strong class="editor-text-bold" style="white-space: pre-wrap;">Sydenham High School</strong></b><span style="white-space: pre-wrap;"> – January 14, 2026 at 6:30 p.m.</span></li></ul><h2 class="editor-heading-h2" dir="ltr"><span style="white-space: pre-wrap;">Locating your student’s home secondary school</span></h2><p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Families can locate their student’s home secondary school by using </span><a href="https://triboard.mybusplanner.ca/Eligibility" class="editor-link"><span style="white-space: pre-wrap;">Tri-Board Transportation’s Bus Planner “Which School Do I Attend?” tool online</span></a><span style="white-space: pre-wrap;">. &nbsp;</span></p><p class="editor-paragraph" dir="ltr"><img src="/images/2a1c6761-6af3-472e-974b-c89f30b82135" alt="Grade 8 Information Nights 2026 (1)" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph"><br></p>

 2025-12-08 19:47:05.015 +0000 UTC